zencart/documentation/content/user/admin_pages/localization/currencies.md

 If you no longer want a particular currency, click on the line showing the currency you want to delete.
 The right arrow will appear in the action column, then click on the _delete_ button.
 You will be asked to confirm if you want to delete that currency.
 Click on the _delete_ button again to do so, or click the _cancel_ button if you do not wish to delete this particular currency.

+If you are deleting all currencies except your "default" currency, be sure to set that Default currency's exchange rate Value to 1.0000.

 ## Not displaying the Currencies box

 If you only operate with one currency, Euro for example, you may wish to delete all others and set the exchange value to 1.